 I have been a Perl developer for most of my professional career, since I first started to write code for a living, about 6 years ago.
 I mostly did back-end for web applications, but I also remember a Voice over IP app and some DevOps scripts I wrote.
-I am still a Perl developer after all these years because of the friendly – local and international – community and the open-source characteristic of the language, which offers a lot of flexibility and some robust frameworks at the same time.
-Currently, I am the Scrum Master & Team Lead at Calendis, which is, in brief, an online booking solution with 3 web platforms and a mobile one.
+Remaining dedicated to Perl development over the years can be attributed to the welcoming and supportive community, both locally and globally.
+Additionally, the open-source nature of the language provides a remarkable blend of adaptability and the availability of sturdy frameworks.
+Currently, I am the Scrum Master & Team Lead at Calendis, an online booking solution with 3 web platforms and a mobile one.

 Calendis was born 3 years ago on the idea that plane tickets and accommodation were not the only things that can be booked online, that everyday services everyone uses, like dentists, gyms, mechanics, hair salons can also be booked in the same manner.
 This way the classic appointment book of most businesses can be replaced with an online tool and users can more easily book appointments.